EduardF1/APIs/README.md

 # APIs
-A repository with some notes about web applications
+A repository with some notes about web APIs.